BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Ravi Shankar

 Ravi completed his Bachelor's in Computer Science with a minor in Applied Mathematics and is currently a Masters student at Boise State University.
-He is the lead developer of [adapt-lidar-tools](https://github.com/BoiseState-AdaptLab/adapt-lidar-tools) - A Full Waveform Lidar Data processing suite.
+He has worked on the Lidar Data Processing project and is currently working on the IonoSeis project.

 * * *